iCollin/PUBG-SDK/README.md

 # PUBG-SDK
-an sdk generated for pubg. purely for educational purposes.
+an sdk generated for pubg.

 thanks to KN4CK3R, cryzlasm, polivilas and others for the UnrealEngineSDKGenerator